 - Go Crabbing: Pinch a pair of your mums pantyhose (you may have to tell her they already had a ladder) and get a chop or two.
 Stuff the chop into the pantyhose and dangle it over the edge of the rocks at low tide off the end of The Breakwater.
 In just a couple of minutes you’ll have 10cm red rock crabs trying to get the meat out of the stocking and getting their pointy legs caught in the pantyhose.
 Occasionally a large orange Octopus will try it’s luck at getting the chop or the crabs and scare the shit out of you.

 - Hold a Seance: There’s plenty of old buildings and spooky places in Robe to gather around the Ouija board, freak out and run around screaming like idiots.
-A glass, a circle made out of 28 pieces of paper with the alphabet plus a YES and a NO, a few excited friends, a candle and a bit of ‘spirit spirit come into the glass’.
+A glass, a few pieces of paper with the alphabet plus a YES and a NO, a few excited friends, a candle and a bit of imagination.
 You’ll then have some very tall stories to last a lifetime.
-My best story is still the one we held in the old Campbell Cottages when they were part of the Hardware Store on Smillie Street.

 - Camp on Long Beach: If you got yourself organised you could spend all day and night on Long Beach in good weather.
 A hot plate for the fire, an esky, sausages, bread, sauce, a sleeping bag or doona and some good friends.
 Listen to music, talk, laugh and skinny dip in the moonlight.
 Magic.

 - Dine on the Pontoon: Get a friend or ten and buy yourselves something to eat and drink.
-Wrap it up in plastic bags along with a towel, a book, some ciggies (don’t forget the lighter – you’ll thank me when you have to go get one!), coconut oil and even a little tranny (the radio kind).
+Wrap it up in plastic bags along with a towel, a book, some coconut oil and even a little radio.
 Put everything in a garbage bag and place it on top of a boogie board.
 Swim out to the pontoon with your stash, enjoy the day and watch the sun go down with friends.

 - Foreshore For Sure: Park your cars side by side along the Foreshore car park opposite The Institute in the late afternoon.
 Play another mixed tape, muck about on the lawns, refresh yourself from the esky in the boot and watch the sun sink into the turquoise waters of Guichen Bay.
-There is no mobile phones, no Facebook or Facetime, no messages or texts so your friends will just have to find you when they drive past looking for you.
+There are no mobile phones, no Facebook, no messages or texts so your friends will just have to find you when they drive past looking for you.
 Simple.